The Brave Little Toaster: Themes

-Director Jerry Rees described the main message is the film asks is: "what would it be like to be an appliance, and feel good when you're useful, and help people..."?
-He also explained that the film's themes included a "fear of being abandoned and wanting to be reunited with somebody that you love..."—the opposing forces of feeling like you're worthless and the joy of redemption.
+Director Jerry Rees described the main message the film as: "what would it be like to be an appliance, and feel good when you're useful, and help people..."?
+He also explained that the film's themes included a "fear of being abandoned and wanting to be reunited with somebody that you love..."—the opposing forces of feeling like you're worthless and the joy of redemption".
 Another important notion was that of "valuing things from the past and taking them...into the future", both in terms of objects and relationships.

 All of the main characters have personalities that are unique twists on the appliance functionality.
 Blanky is an electric security blanket but is insecure without its owner, the bright Lampy is mentally dim, Kirby is supposed to hold everything inside but has a nervous breakdown, Toaster is warm and reflective so can easily empathize, and Radio is constantly switched on and entertaining.
-He has the philosophy that despite being inanimate, they each symbolized things we actually feel.
+He has the philosophy that despite being inanimate, they each symbolized things that humans actually feel.
 As the foundation for writing the story, Rees reasoned that the characters would only be happy if they were being used by the Master.
-As a result of this, a major aspect of the film is about inanimate objects becoming alive when you are not observing them.
+As a result of this, a major aspect of the film is about inanimate objects becoming alive when someone is not observing them.

 As opposed to other films of the time, The Brave Little Toaster was able to include dark, scary, edgy, or risqué content due to being an independent feature.
-They were able to explore the "wouldn't it be fun if" places that Disney wouldn't allow.
-They rejected the false dichotomy of being joke-driven or overly sincere, and instead incorporated both elements as that is how real conversations work.
+The filmmakers were able to explore the "wouldn't it be fun if" places that Disney would not allow.
+They rejected the false dilemma of being joke-driven or overly sincere, and instead incorporated both elements as that is how real conversations work.